 In the last issue of EDM, our Health and Fitness expert, David Segal discussed the Importance of Hydration and how it will affect your body’s ability to perform well during physical exertion.
 I think we all know how poorly our bodies perform with an upset stomach.
 Nearly anything can cause you to have one, I have actually had one from drinking water but thought it must have been because I drank too much while exercising.
 I didn’t think for a minute it could be caused by funky water!

 In addition to this, the impact on the environment from bottling water would have Al Gore doing back flips.
 Although I’m sure he drinks bottled water when flying around on his private jet.
-According to the Pacific Institute, manufacturing the 30+ billion plastic water bottles purchased in 2006 required the equivalent of more than 17 million barrels of oil, produced 2.5 million tons of carbon monoxide, and required three times the amount of water to produce than the amount ending up in the bottle!
+According to the Pacific Institute, manufacturing the 30+ billion plastic water bottles purchased in one year requires the equivalent of more than 17 million barrels of oil, produces 2.5 million tons of carbon monoxide, and required three times the amount of water to produce than the amount ending up in the bottle!

-How does that work, three bottles of water to make one?
+How does that work?
+It takes the equivalent of three bottles of water to make one?

-Twenty-five percent of bottled water crosses national borders to get to your cooler.
+Twenty-five percent of bottled water crosses national borders before it gets to your cooler.
 If you add in the estimated oil consumed to transport these bottles the number is a staggering 50 million barrels per year.
 That’s enough to run about 3 million cars for the same period.

 I just know those people and the tree hugger’s out there who are screaming about our impact on the environment are mowing down copious amounts of bottled water while they plot and scheme to take away our right to ride.
 Either totally unaware of the impact they are making on the environment or too hypocritical to concern themselves with such trivia.

 We can make a difference but only if we act.
 Waiting for somebody else to do something about it will not help.
 The Blue Ribbon Coalition wants to help you preserve your right to ride so does the AMA.
 Go to their web sites when you get the time and try to get involved.